 Malahide Castle and Gardens

-The grounds of the Castle are freely open to the public, with a number of entrances and car parking areas.
+The grounds of the Castle are freely open to the public, with a number of entrances and ample free car parking on-site.
 There are walks, playing fields and near the house, a children’s playground.

 Admission Prices To Malahide Castle and Gardens

 - Student: €9

 - Family (2 adults + 3 children): €35

 Booking Online:- You can book online here through our booking link directly to the Malahide Castle and Gardens ticket sales

 Explore the 800-year-old castle with a guided tour designed especially for primary school students.
 See the rooms where the Lords and Ladies of Malahide lived for hundreds of years, hear tales of battles and banquets and learn more about the infamous Malahide Castle ghosts!

 Then continue the fun outdoors.
 Younger students can get caught up in the magic of our fun woodland Fairy Trail, which is just outside the castle on the West Law.